HOC Priority Guide

 Step 1: Level 60 and 5☆

-All HOC in order of priority to level 60 and to 5☆.
+All HOCs in order of priority to level 60 and to 5☆.
 Level 60 is a good temporary stopping point as you raise more HOCs.

 Increasing the Rarity of HOCs allows you to unlock more Chips and enhance them.